The Rhythm Method is Karen Jane Charlton and Gillian Harrison.

 Gillian Harrison joined in October 2012 because she is an awesome word bird who hails from the world’s most isolated city, Perth.
 Together they write around their partners, kids and jobs.

 Karen Jane Charlton was raised in the glow of a television.
 Reared on a steady diet of The Wonder Years, Press Club and The Simpsons, she left home at 17 with an encyclopedic knowledge of Simpsons quotes, a vitamin D deficiency and a box of Weetbix.

-Karen went on to study film in an elaborate ploy to avoid chasing her real dream of becoming a writer.
+Karen went on to study film at Monash University in an elaborate ploy to avoid chasing her real dream of becoming a writer.
 She became a professional bridesmaid to writing’s bride: first landing a job in a library, then as a transcriber in a media outlet, and eventually in a university research department … as an administrator.
 If 25-year-old Karen were to look for a job in the newspaper, it would be filed under N for ‘not writing’.

 Gillian Harrison spent her childhood on a beanbag with her head buried in Enid Blyton books.
 Armed with sticky tape and a stack of recycled paper, she self published her first book at age 6.
 Entitled Oliver Orange, the book told the story of a mandarin with an identity crisis.
 It launched to warm praise during Mrs Grant’s Second Grade Morning News.

 Gillian went on to a complete a double major in Creative Writing/Philosophy which eventually led to a ‘real writing gig’ as Editorial Coordinator of a hippy lifestyle magazine.
 A bout of wanderlust lured Gillian to a teaching job in South Korea where the writing dream quickly faded into the polluted haze of the Korean peninsula.